Andrew0000/ImagePickerPlus/README.md

 3. Has basic image editor (rotate / crop)

 ### Why this library doesn't require storage permissions?
-It doesn't have access to the file system of device.
+It doesn't have access to the file system of the device.
 The system component provides content to this lib instead.
 See [Intent.ACTION_OPEN_DOCUMENT for more details](https://developer.android.com/training/data-storage/shared/documents-files).

 ### Why camera permission is optional?
 It's [vaguely mentioned in the documentation](https://developer.android.com/reference/android/provider/MediaStore#ACTION_IMAGE_CAPTURE).
-Unless you declare the camera permission in you app's manifest, you don't need to ask for runtime permission for this library.
+Unless you declare the camera permission in your app's manifest, you don't need to ask for runtime permission for this library.
 If you declare the camera permission (for other features in your app), this lib will ask for runtime permission automatically.

 ### How rotation / crop works?